Linear stability of discrete shock profiles for systems of conservation laws: Introduction

-Traveling waves solutions of the numerical scheme \eqref{def:SchemeNum} linking two states of some shocks are the so-called discrete shock profiles.
-Since we are considering stationary shocks \eqref{def:Choc} in the present paper, the discrete shock profiles associated will also be stationary and will thus correspond to fixed points of the operator $\Nc$.
+Traveling wave solutions of the numerical scheme \eqref{def:SchemeNum} linking two end states of a shock wave are the so-called discrete shock profiles.
+Since we are considering stationary shocks \eqref{def:Choc} in the present paper, the associated discrete shock profiles will also be stationary and will thus correspond to fixed points of the operator $\Nc$.

 \begin{hypo}[Existence of a stationary discrete shock profile (SDSP)] We suppose that there exists a sequence $\dsp=(\dsp_j)_{j\in\Z}\in\Uc^\Z$ that satisfies

 \end{hypo}

 Let us point out that in \cite{Serre}, it is proved that the existence of a SDSP implies that the Rankine-Hugoniot \eqref{eq:RankineHugioniot} is verified.
 However, the existence of a SDSP for all admissible and physically significant standing shock is not fully answered.
 Existence results tend to actually prove the existence of a continuous one-parameter family of discrete shock profiles.
 The main results tackling the issue of existence of SDSP would be \cite{Majda-Ralston,Michelson,Jennings}: \begin{itemize} \item In \cite{Jennings}, Jennings focuses on discrete shock profiles for monotone conservative schemes applied to scalar conservation laws.
 In this context, he proves the existence and uniqueness of a continuous one-parameter family of discrete shock profiles associated with shocks of any strength for rational speeds.
 He also proves nonlinear orbital stability for such DSPs.